Lab: Poisson and Negative Binomial Regression

 Overview

 In this lab you will model firm-level patent counts using Poisson and negative binomial regressions.
-Patent data is a classic example of count data: non-negative integers with a right-skewed distribution and often more zeros than a Poisson distribution predicts.
+Patent data are a classic example of count data: non-negative integers with a right-skewed distribution and often more zeros than a Poisson distribution predicts.
 You will learn to diagnose overdispersion, compare models, and interpret results using incidence rate ratios.

 What you will learn: